 - Heal the underlying shame by doing the steps in Conquering Shame and Codependency: 8 Steps to Freeing the True You.

 We can heal codependency.
 The most important belief is that you can change.
 When I first began my recovery, my self-esteem and hope were so low that I didn’t believe change was possible.
 This was reinforced by another myth.
-Growing up, I heard my mother repeat, “Show me a child of 7, and I’ll show you the man,” which I took this to mean that after 7 years old, I couldn’t change.
+Growing up, I heard my mother repeat, “Show me a child of 7, and I’ll show you the man,” which I took to mean that after 7 years old, I couldn’t change.
 Actually, new research confirms that personality can change, and many studies show a strong link between personality, well-being, and health.
 People in 12-Step programs and therapy experience this all the time.
 Your mind is a powerful, creative gift from God.
 Learn to use it to work for you, not against you.

 ©Darlene Lancer 2013